 Then something happened.

 In July 2005, I suffered a ruptured brain aneurysm while on vacation in Maine with my family.
-I experienced the worst headache of my life.
-I felt as if my brain had exploded.
+I experienced the worst headache of my life -- unbearable pain and pressure, as if the inside of my head had exploded.
 I spent three weeks in the hospital in Maine (and they took great care of me; I love Maine!) and then went home.

 It took me a year and a half to feel like myself again and I still remember the day, in February, 2007, that I knew I was going to be okay.
 Since then, I joined SCBWI, attended workshops, found a writing group, studied craft books and blogs, and now I write on a much more regular basis (maybe not every day, but close).
-I've completed seven picture books and three middle grade novels.
-I recently started writing and selling flash fiction.
+I've completed eight picture books, four middle grade novels, one YA novel, and one memoir.
+I recently started writing and selling flash fiction and poetry.
 These days, my brain explodes with ideas for new stories.

 Besides reading and writing, I enjoy travel with my family, walking, photography, and watching old movies.
 I drink a lot of tea.
 I love chocolate, sweet potato fries, and avocados, but not at the same time!
 I'm the mother of